-Scale Up a High Availability Cluster (beta)¶
+Scale Up a High Availability Cluster¶

 This guide walks through adding a node to an existing Ella Core high-availability cluster.
 For background on quorum, voter counts, and failover, see High Availability.
 To bring up the initial cluster, see Deploy a High Availability Cluster.